-Trucks over 4 tires and 10,001 lbs. intended for commercial use including single trucks, truck and trailer(s), or tractor-trailer(s).
+Trucks using more than four tires with a gross vehicle rate (GVW) of 10,001 lbs. or more and intended for commercial use.
+Body types include: single trucks over four tires, truck and trailer(s), or tractor-trailer(s).

 Motor Vehicle: